qqiumax/qqiumax.github.io/blog/controlling-using-git/README.md

 ## At the end of [last class](https://qqiumax.github.io/blog/write-blog-using-markdown/) you should have installed git, let us learn about git to controll your website locally!

 ## **Downloading git**
 ## First install git [here](https://git-scm.com/downloads)and keep clicking next, but remember to change the default branch to "main" not master, read the directions on each page carefully until the finish installing page.
-Left click anywhere and it look like this:
+Right click anywhere and it look like this:
 ![git](https://qqiumax.github.io/blog/write-blog-using-markdown/git.png)
 ## And you are done!

 ## **Initializing Git Config**
 ## 1. Open a folder, and left click, choose *Git Bash Here* until it opens a command bash.
-## 2. tyoe or paste <code>git config --global user.name "your_github_username_here"</code> to set up your name
+## 2. type or paste <code>git config --global user.name "your_github_username_here"</code> to set up your name
 ## 3. type or paste <code>git config --global user.email "your_github_email_here"</code> to set up your email for Git

 ## **Open SSH keygen**